 💡 Did You Know?

 Some lenders now offer rolling facilities for holiday let owners.
-These allow flexible equity withdrawal without full remortgaging, perfect for short-notice property purchases or renovations.
+These allow flexible equity withdrawals without full remortgaging, making them perfect for short-notice property purchases or renovations.

 Ongoing Support for Your Clients’ Holiday Let Growth